nsg-ethz/p4-learning/exercises/12-Fast-Reroute/README.md

 Below, we'll give you some additional tips to debug your program.
 As an example, we will consider a failure of the link between `S1` and `S2` and will focus on the rerouting in `S2` for the traffic going to `10.4.4.2/24`, similar to the introduction above.

-1. Start the topology (this will also compile and load the program).
+1. Start the topology.
     ```
     sudo p4run
     ```

-2. Verify that you can ping:
+2. Start the controller.
     ```
+    sudo python controller.py
+    ```

+3. Verify that you can ping:
+    ```
     mininet> pingall
     ````

-3. Let's run run the example in the figure above.
+4. Let's run run the example in the figure above.
     We will monitor five links: S1-h1, S4-h4, and the three adjacent links of `S2`.

     To visualize these five links altogether, we could open separate tcpdumps, or we can use `speedometer`.